Service Design at a speed and scale

 Since the beginning of my journey at IBM I’ve been talking about Service Design and Service Design tools.
-I found two great allies and Service Design champions in Peter Fossick and Tim Macarthur, with which I started my journey to bring Service Design into IBM Design practice.
+I found a great ally in Tim Macarthur, with which I started my journey to bring Service Design into IBM Design practice.
 Soon we became able to count on the support of Ciaran Deane, Elias Spinn and Victor Martin Tiscar, our colleagues at IBM.

 In the first part of my journey as a Design Lead, I worked on the evolution of the IBM Service Design Thinking framework, doing desk research and gathering use cases of similar methodologies already used and implemented by other companies and Design Firms.
 Based on this research, we worked on the formation of our new framework, on the selection of the tools to adopt, and finally in testing the framework into the field.

 Service Design enables [designers] to look at the big picture, to connect the dots, and to transform complex entities into easy-to-manage eco-system of products and services.